 Overview

 Different programmes aim to grant aid to projects that use renewable energy sources in the heating and cooling sector.
-In particular, non-refundable subsidies are allocated to these types of projects.
-The described subsidies are administered by IDAE and the Autonomous Communities.
+In particular, non-refundable subsidies are allocated to these types of projects, administered by IDAE and the Autonomous Communities.

-Besides, on the fiscal area, the legislation introduced allowances on the Real Estate Tax and on the Tax on Constructions, Installations and Works that incorporate solar system for thermal uses.
+Fiscally, legislation has introduced allowances on the Real Estate Tax and on the Tax on Constructions, Installations and Works that incorporate solar system for thermal uses.

 Summary of support schemes